metablaster/WindowsFirewallRuleset/Readme/DisableFirewall.md

 ## Disable firewall completely

-If you want to make sure both GPO and control panel firewalls are disabled follow both of the above steps but under section "Disable firewall in control panel" chose second steps that say "Disabling it in control panel"
+If you want to make sure both GPO and control panel firewalls are disabled follow both of the above steps but under section\
+"Disable firewall in control panel" chose second steps that says "Disabling it in control panel"

 You may need to reboot system if effect is not immediate.